How to Fix Filament Oozing/Leaking Out the Nozzle

 To avoid overheating the filament, always print within the correct temperature range for the filament.
 Manufacturers usually specify the optimal temperature range for printing the filament on its packaging.

 Whether you have the stock hotend or have an E3D V6 leaking, it can be fixed by using the correct temperature.
+PETG oozing out the nozzle is a common instance when your temperature is too high.

 I always recommend printing yourself a temperature tower so you can find the optimal temperature for a particular filament and your specific environment.
 Check out the video below to see how to do that directly in Cura.